🎁 10 free on your first order from €40 with code NEW 🎁

 Relaxation at Corfu Golf Club

-Corfiote craftsmanship: a living heritage
+Corfu craftsmanship: a living heritage

-The Kumquat: A multifaceted local treasure
+The kumquat: a multifaceted local treasure

-Local Markets: A Journey to the Heart of Corfu
+Local markets: a journey to the heart of Corfu

-Staying in Corfu: Accommodation and Reception
+Staying in Corfu: accommodation and welcome

 Whatever type of accommodation you choose, the welcome you receive from Corfu’s inhabitants is an experience in itself.
 Corfiotes are renowned for their hospitality, friendliness and willingness to share their island with others.
 This human warmth is what makes every stay on the island memorable, and visitors quickly feel at home.
 The warm welcome from local hosts enriches the experience and creates lasting memories.

-Luxury accommodations: Comfort and breathtaking views
+Luxury accommodations: comfort and breathtaking views

 Corfu offers a range of luxury accommodation for those seeking comfort and beauty.
 Hotels in the vicinity of Paleokastritsa, with breathtaking views over the Ionian Sea, offer the perfect combination of tranquillity and refinement.
 These modern establishments feature swimming pools, spas and gourmet restaurants, offering a totally relaxing experience.
 Perfect for the discerning traveler, these hotels allow you to enjoy spectacular scenery while benefiting from top-quality services.